melbcat/packer/README.md

 usage
 ------
 Before you run the python script, you need to compile patchelf "https://github.com/NixOS/patchelf" first.
-Just chdir into the patchelf folder and use "g++ patchelf.cc -O3 -o patchelf" to compile it.
+Just chdir into the patchelf folder and use "make" to compile it.

 usage: ./packer.py elfname tarname
 	elfname: the elf binary file to patch